 (i) Sharing data within our company:

 We are part of Smiths News plc which is the parent company for a number of businesses that share various operations and business processes.
-We may share your personal data with any member of our group in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another member of our group).
-You can see a list of companies within our group within our latest Annual Report and Accounts which can be located on the Connect Group PLC website (investor relations tab) at www.connectgroupplc.com.
+We may share your personal data with them in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another of our businesses).
+You can see a list of our businesses within our latest Annual Report and Accounts which can be located on the Smiths News plc website (investors tab) at www.corporate.smithsnews.co.uk.

 (ii) Sharing with organisations providing services to us:

 We engage various third parties to provide services to us for specific functions, and this will often mean that we need to share your personal data with them (it is in our legitimate interests to do so, since we may not have the capabilities to provide these services ourselves).
 In each case, we will ensure that these third parties are only allowed to use your personal data in order to provide the relevant services to us.
 We will always make sure that we use organisations that we trust to look after your personal data appropriately and as required by applicable laws.

-Some examples of these third parties will include: distribution services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.
+Some examples of these third parties will include: distribution services, sub-contractor services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.

 (iii) Sharing data with online advertising related service providers: